-While canned beans are great for convenience, nothing beats the flavor and texture of dried beans cooked from scratch.
-A slow simmer brings out their creamy interior and delicate taste—perfect for simple, healthy dishes like this summer white bean salad.
+Using canned beans are perfect for quick, last-minute meals, while dried beans cooked from scratch offer a little extra flavor and texture if you have the time.
+A slow simmer brings out their creamy interior and delicate taste - perfect for simple, healthy dishes like this summer white bean salad.
+Cannellini beans are my favorite for their tender, buttery texture, but great northern, navy, or small white beans all work beautifully.
 Just add plenty of fresh herbs, good olive oil, lemon, and seasoning for a side that pairs effortlessly with grilled chicken, shrimp, pork, or beef.

 Jump to:

-Why You'll Love This Recipe
+Why You'll Love This White Bean Salad

-- Quick, easy, and made with simple, healthy ingredients.
+- Quick and easy - Made with simple, healthy ingredients.

 Use dried cooked beans or canned beans for speed and convenience, just rinse and drain well.